Rolls-Royce Holdings plc – Annual report – 31 December 2022

 2 Contract assets are classified as non-financial instruments

-Participation fee contract assets have reduced by £3m (2021: £188m) due to amortisation exceeding additions by £7m, offset by foreign exchange on consolidation of £4m.
+Participation fee contract assets have reduced by £16m (2022: £3m) due to amortisation of £15m and foreign exchange on consolidation of £1m.

-Contract liabilities have increased by £1,853m.
-The movement in the Group balance is as a result of increases in Civil Aerospace of £1,395m and Defence of £324m.
-The main reason for the Civil Aerospace increase is a growth in LTSA liabilities of £1,128m to £8,257m (2021: £7,129m) driven by growth in customer payments as engine flying hours continue to recover from the COVID-19 pandemic and price escalation.
-There have also been additional buy-in fees received in relation to new contracts.
-This has been partly offset by revenue being recognised in relation to performance obligations satisfied in previous years of £334m as contract performance improves, which decreases the contract liability.
-An increase in Defence is from the receipt of deposits in advance of performance obligations being completed.
+Contract liabilities have increased by £2,374m.
+The movement in the Group balance is primarily as a result of increases in Civil Aerospace of £1,865m and Defence of £381m.
+The Civil Aerospace increase is primarily a result of growth in LTSA liabilities of £1,317m to £9,574m (2022: £8,257m) driven by price escalation, the continued rise in EFHs and the associated customer receipts, as well as commercial discipline driving more timely invoicing and recovery of contractual fees.
+In 2023 contract liabilities increased by £168m as a result of revenue recognised in relation to performance obligations satisfied in previous years (2022: £334m decrease).
+The increase in Defence is from the receipt of deposits in advance of performance obligations being completed.